chippyash/Builder-Pattern/README.md

 ## History

-1.0.0 - initial version
+1.0.0 initial version

-1.0.1 - integrate travis and coveralls
+1.0.1 integrate travis and coveralls

-1.0.2 - complete test pack
+1.0.2 complete test pack

-1.0.3 - add test contract
+1.0.3 add test contract

-1.1.0 - new feature: allow use of closures as build items
+1.1.0 new feature: allow use of closures as build items

-1.1.1 - make library agnostic of Zend-EventManager version
+1.1.1 make library agnostic of Zend-EventManager version

-2.0.0 - BC Break: change namespace from chippyash\BuilderPattern to Chippyash\BuilderPattern
+2.0.0 BC Break: change namespace from chippyash\BuilderPattern to Chippyash\BuilderPattern

-2.0.1 - move from coveralls to codeclimate
+2.0.1 move from coveralls to codeclimate

+2.0.2 Add link to packages